-In 2022, the 125.8-metre sailing yacht Koru made history when she hit the water at Oceanco’s Alblasserdam facilities.
-Now successfully delivered, she is the flagship of the Oceanco fleet and the largest Dutch-built yacht in the world.
+Recently spotted anchored in the South of France during the 2025 Cannes Film Festival, the 125.8-metre sailing yacht Koru made history when she hit the water at Oceanco’s Alblasserdam facilities in 2022.
+At the time of her delivery, she marked the flagship of the Oceanco fleet and the largest Dutch-built superyacht in the world.

 BOAT rounds up the best pictures of the three-masted sailing yacht owned by Amazon founder Jeff Bezos...